tuhinaww/Mini-Projects-SRM/OS/README.md

 ## Deployment

-To deploy this application in a production environment, you can use web server software like Gunicorn or deploy it to a cloud platform like Render.
+To deploy this application in a production environment, you can use web server software like Gunicorn or deploy it to a cloud platform like Heroku.
 Ensure that you follow the deployment best practices for your chosen hosting environment.

 ## License